 September 6, 2025, 12:56 pm | Read time: 4 minutes

-3D displays are a cornerstone of IFA, alongside transparent TVs.
+3D displays, along with transparent TVs, are a cornerstone of IFA.
 Every year, manufacturers bring new concepts, prototypes, and occasionally even functional retail units to the show.
-This year, Samsung has its Odyssey 3D G90XF, which was introduced in March 2025.
-I saw the monitor at IFA for the first time.
+This year, Samsung has its Odyssey 3D G90XF, which was introduced in March 2025 introduced.
+I saw the monitor for the first time at IFA.
 As a longtime 3D enthusiast, I had to try it out immediately.
 My conclusion: The technology has come a long way but is heading straight into a dead end.

 That doesn’t mean the technology level in the Odyssey 3D isn’t impressive.
 A 4K gaming monitor with 165 hertz is among the best on the market.
 The 3D function is also not comparable to earlier attempts like the 3DS and Optimus 3D.
-Samsung uses eye-tracking, with two cameras integrated into the frame tracking where the user looks.
+Samsung uses eye-tracking, with two cameras integrated into the frame tracking where the user is looking.
 The monitor dynamically adjusts its image output to the viewing angle, so the 3D effect isn’t lost when you move your head.
 Additionally, no special 3D content is necessary.
-Samsung provides the Odyssey 3D Hub software, which uses AI to convert 2D videos into three-dimensional content.
+Samsung provides the Odyssey 3D Hub software, which, thanks to AI support, converts 2D videos into three-dimensional content.
 The hub also includes 3D games compatible with the monitor.
 According to Samsung, some 2D titles can also be converted.

 What is the difference between VR, AR and MR?